Influencing Change

 Marisa Heath

-Marisa Heath is responsible for writing the APGAW strategy and inquiry reports, facilitating the inquiries, and producing letters to Government departments raising awareness and solutions to animal welfare issues.
-She also writes Parliamentary briefings and any media articles.
+Marisa Heath is the APGAW director, responsible for running the group, setting the annual strategy and inquiry topics, facilitating the inquiries, and meeting Government departments to raise awareness of animal welfare issues.
+She also writes the Parliamentary inquiry reports and briefings.
 She works closely with the co-chairs of the Group and also keeps wider members updated on issues and organises all meetings and events in Parliament.
-Marisa works on a part-time basis.
+Marisa works on a part-time basis and is involved in a number of other groups such as the Canine & Feline Sector Group, the Local Government Animal Welfare Group, the Plant-based Food Alliance and the Abattoir Sector Group.

 | News from APGAW